Mhiho/product-list/README.md

 I was thinking about aproach you expecting about displaying photos, especialy when the url is broken.
 I decided to use fallback and placeholder for it to have the view more user friendly.

+Finally I was avoiding additional libraries to have native approach which is light more reliable.

 ## Technologies used

 - vite